Trump uses inflammatory racial rhetoric about Harris. How that plays in 2024.

 Wisconsin Sen. Ron Johnson, a close Trump ally, also disputed in a conversation last week that Republicans were the ones focused on race and gender.
 “Democrats are playing racial politics, not us.
 We’re not the ones that are into critical race theory and identity politics,” he said.
 But he warned that Republicans should focus on the issues, not character attacks on Ms. Harris: “It’s their policy that’s destroying this country.
 Don’t make it personal.”

-During his 2012 presidential campaign against President Obama, Mitt Romney, now a senator from Utah, assiduously avoided anything that could hint of racism.
-He said last week that he thought calling Vice President Harris a “DEI” hire was a “huge mistake.”
+During his 2012 presidential campaign against President Obama, Mitt Romney, now a senator from Utah, assiduously avoided any personal attacks on Mr. Obama’s heritage.
+He said last week that he thought calling Vice President Harris a “DEI hire” was a “huge mistake.”

-“It denigrates the person who levels a charge like that, and frankly elevates the person at whom it’s leveled,” he said.
+“It denigrates the person who levels a charge like that, and frankly elevates the person at whom it’s leveled,” Senator Romney said.
 “It backfires enormously, to call out people’s physical differences in a campaign.
 There are differences on policy and experience and vision for the future.
 That’s what a campaign ought to be about.”

-Senator Romney pointedly rejected the racism that burbled up in parts of the right against Mr. Obama during his 2012 run for the presidency.
-But he lost that race.

 Many Democrats believe Mr. Trump’s political ascendence was a reaction to the Obama era.
-And recent right-wing politics has been fueled by backlashes against the Black Lives Matter movement, fury over “DEI” requirements in schools and corporate America, a broader societal acceptance of transgender people, and further shifting in gender roles in society.
+And recent right-wing politics has been fueled by backlashes against the Black Lives Matter movement, fury over DEI requirements in schools and corporate America, a broader societal acceptance of transgender people, and further shifting in gender roles in society.

 Senator Butler, Ms. Harris’ former staffer, laughs when asked if she sees the current political environment as the last gasp of counter-reaction against a changing culture.